 1768 - The new District Court Act established Charles Town District, with Charles Town as the district seat.
 The 1768 Act was repealed, and a new Act was issued in 1769, approving the new district plan.

 1770 - (July 5) A statue of William Pitt, believed the first commemorating a public figure in America, is dedicated at Meeting and Broad.

 1773 - (Jan.
 12) A committee of The Library Society establishes

-the Charleston Museum - the oldest in the country.
+the Charlestown Museum - the oldest in the country.